Kinematics of Crab Giant Pulses: Relative and Absolute Gain Calibration

-Inspecting the data, we noticed substantial differences between the frequency-dependent gains of the two polarizations, in particular in the 2015 data.
-To help calibrate the differential gains, we calculated mean net fluxes in each polarization using bright pulses, using that the intrinsic polarization of giant pulses is quite random\cite{hankej16}, and hence an average should serve as an unpolarized source.
-We choose the brightest 1000 pulses for each observation scan, subtracting off the off-pulse average, aligning and then averaging them to get the frequency profile.
+There were substantial differences between the frequency-dependent gains of the two polarizations, in particular in the 2015 data.
+To help calibrate the differential gains, we calculated mean net fluxes in each polarization using bright pulses, using that the intrinsic polarization of giant pulses is quite random \citep{hankej16}, and hence an average should serve as an unpolarized source.
+We choose the brightest 1000 pulses for each observating scan, subtracting off the off-pulse average, aligning and then averaging them to get the frequency profile.
 We then use a smoothed profile as our relative gain, dividing all our intensities by them.

 We show the result in Figure \ref{figure:A1}.
 One sees that in the first section in 2015, the signal in Y was very weak.
 Fortunately, that section contained none of the pulses of specific interest.
 In the other 2015 sessions, the Y polarization shows a strong drop at the bottom of the band, while no such drop is seen in the X polarization.